 - Ferry connections Swinoujscie to Ronne (Denmark) are offered by TT LINE and POLFERRIES - both with 1 weekly crossing (time 5 hours).

 Port Swinoujscie LNG terminal (aka Polskie LNG) was opened in December 2015.
-The facility has unloading jetty (serving large-sized LNG carriers), 3 large LNG storage tanks and a dedicated train.
-The terminal has annual capacity of 7,5 billion m3 (260 billion ft3), which is enough to satisfy over 50% of Poland's gas demand.
+The facility has unloading jetty (serving large-sized LNG carriers / "liquefied natural gas"), 3 large LNG storage tanks and a dedicated train.
+The terminal has an annual capacity of 7,5 billion m3 (260 billion ft3), which is enough to satisfy over 50% of Poland's gas demand.
 LNG Terminal's total cost was EUR 950 million.

-In October 2018, Van Oord Dredging International (subsidiary of the Belgium-based DEME Group) was awarded the contract for deepening (from max draftf 10,5 to 12,5 m) and widening of the Swinoujscie-Szczecin fairway (approx length 62 km / 39 ml).
-The project will improve the access to Port Szczecin and increase its cargo capacity.
-With the dredged materials, in Szczecin lagoon will be built two artificial islands.
-The contract includes also enforcements of channel's slopes and quay walls and cables relocation.
-Project's scheduled completion is 3,5 years (42 months, 2018-2022) and budget EUR 313 million.
+In October 2018, Van Oord Dredging International (a subsidiary of the Belgium-based DEME Group) was awarded the contract for deepening (from max draft 10,5 to 12,5 m) and widening of the Swinoujscie-Szczecin fairway (approx length 62 km / 39 mi).
+The project improved access to Port Szczecin and increased its cargo capacity.
+With the dredged materials, in Szczecin Lagoon were built two artificial islands.
+The contract included also enforcements of channel's slopes and quay walls, as well as cables relocation.
+Project's scheduled completion is 3,5 years (42 months, 2018-2022) and was budget EUR 313 million.

 Swinoujscie cruise terminal

-Swinoujscie Ferry Terminal is the most modern facility in Poland and one of the newest on Baltic Sea.
+Swinoujscie Ferry Terminal is the most modern facility in Poland and one of the newest in the Baltic Sea.
 It provides regularly scheduled ferry connections to Scandinavia.
 The terminal can serve transshipments by Ro-Ro ships - passenger and cargo ferries transporting trucks, semitrailers and railway cars.